-The most popular sunflowers are the tall varieties, such as 'Mammoth' and 'Paul Bunyon,' but dwarf varieties, such as 'Teddy Bear,' are available.
+The most popular sunflowers are the tall cultivars, such as 'Mammoth' and 'Paul Bunyon,' but dwarf cultivars, such as 'Teddy Bear,' are also available.
 These reach 2 to 3 feet in height.
 They do well when planted in pots, and they are great additions to cutting gardens.

-Sunflower seeds attract birds, bees, squirrels and other wildlife.
-If you plan on harvesting the seeds for yourself, you will need to beat the birds to them or protect the plants with netting.
+Sunflower seeds attract birds, bees, squirrels, and other wildlife.
+If you plan on harvesting the seeds for yourself, you will need to beat the backyard critters to them or protect the plants with netting.

-Although not as popular, there are also perennial sunflowers.
-They tend to have smaller seed heads and seeds.
-They do not grow as tall as most of the annual varieties.
-While annuals grow the year they are planted, perennials will not produce flowers the first year.
+Although not as popular, there are also perennial sunflowers such as the Maximilian sunflower (Helianthus maximiliani, USDA hardiness zones 4-9).
+While annual sunflowers bloom the year they are planted, many perennial sunflowers will not produce blooms until the second year after planting.
 Many perennials tend to resemble daisies more than the traditional sunflower.
 In fact, sunflowers are part of the Asteraceae family — the daisy family.

 - Common Name: Sunflower